Communicating with Kids about School: Tips and Questions to Ask

 If you think back to your own schooling, you might not remember your own parents questioning too much about your day.
 Parents today attended school in a bygone era that seemed a bit safer than it does today.
 With new advancements in technology and social media, additional safety drills and concerns, and a spotlight on childhood bullying and depression, it’s absolutely essential for today’s parents to feel confident that their children seem safe and happy when they’re dropped off at school each morning.

 Because of our changing world, it’s necessary to check in with kids to ensure their happiness and success in both academics and life.
 Further, the sooner a parent knows about an issue, the quicker it can be addressed, whether it’s a learning problem in math, or a social issue between friends.
+To maintain kid's math skills, there is no other way than practicing math worksheets for kids.
 But with children offering nothing else but one-liners like good or fine when asked about their day, communication with kids quickly shuts down.

 So, what is a parent to do when faced with a tight-lipped child?
 The key lies in listening to them, making oneself available, and asking the right questions.